 Thinking for a place to visit on your long weekend or vacation days?
-Why not check the northwestern-most province of the Philippines.
+Why not check Ilocos Norte, the northwestern-most province in Luzon island.
 And if you are wondering how to spend your time there, here’s a list of awesome things to do.
 You can reach Ilocos Norte by a 10 to 12-hour bus ride or via a 45-minute flight.

 Church of San Agustin (Paoay Church) – Municipality of Paoay